 - Librarians: sign up and get your Empathy Day toolkit – email firstname.lastname@example.org; pilot Empathy Conversation events

 - Teachers: sign up; use our training, booklists, major Empathy Day resources bank at www.empathylab.uk.

-Why not join with the rest of the blog tour for more guest posts from an amazing range of authors and illustrators.
+Why not join in with the rest of the blog tour for more guest posts from an amazing range of authors and illustrators.